 Menstruation and Breastfeeding

-A woman who wants to use this knowledge for purposes of regulating her fertility should inform herself about the “Lactational Amenorrhea Method.”
-To help you learn more, the book Breastfeeding and Natural Child Spacing by Sheila Kippley has factual information and a good deal of support on coming to terms with the effect of delayed return of your periods on the timing of growing your family.
+Most breastfeeding mothers will resume their periods between 9 and 18 months after their baby’s birth.
+Weaning your baby will almost certainly cause your menstrual cycle to return, but most people find that they do not need to wean in order for their cycle to gradually resume.
+If you want to use this knowledge for purposes of regulating your fertility you may find it helpful to read more about the “Lactational Amenorrhea Method.”
+The book Breastfeeding and Natural Child Spacing by Sheila Kippley also offers factual information and support on coming to terms with the effect of delayed return of your periods on the timing of growing your family.

 It is common to have a drop in supply at certain points in your cycle, often from mid-cycle to around the time of your period.
 It can also be less comfortable to nurse at this time.
 This is due to the hormonal changes and is only temporary.
-Our book THE WOMANLY ART OF BREASTFEEDING states that
+Our book The Womanly Art of Breastfeeding states that:

 “A daily dose of 500 to 1,000 mg of a calcium and magnesium supplement from the middle of your cycle through the first three days of your period may help minimize any drop in supply”.